ayladillis/weather-dashboard/README.md

 # Weather-Dashboard

-Learning to work with APIs
+Learning to work with APIs using the Open Weather Maps site!

 ## Tools